Furnace Repair Checklist

 - Install the new filter with the arrow facing toward the heater to avoid damage.

-Flat filters should be replaced every month, while pleated filters should last somewhere in the vicinity of three months.
-You can also buy a washable filter that will last about 10 years.
+Flat filters should be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you may have to change your filter sooner.

 To make the procedure go more quickly down the line, draw with a permanent marker on your furnace exterior or ductwork to show the airflow direction and filter size.